hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 You can configure the installation by providing any of the following options to the `ptfe install setup` and `ptfe install join` commands.
 If you specify any of these options for the first primary, be sure to also specify them for all of the other instances.

-* `--airgap-installer`: The path on disk to the air gap installer package.
+* `--airgap-installer`: The path on disk to the airgap installer package.
 * `--http-proxy`: An http proxy to use for talking outside the cluster
 * `--additional-no-proxy`: Any hostnames that should not be accessed via the given http proxy.
 * `--internal-cidr`: An IPv4 CIDR range to use for internal communication between services.
 This range can be set in the case that the default values overlap with hosts that the cluster needs to access on a customers network.
 This value must be at least a /20, for example: `10.200.0.0/20`.